Max-Durbin/Max-Durbin.github.io/_tabs/about.md

 | **JS**             | Defacto maintainer of our monitoring dashboard.                      | Daily         |

 #### **Wants**
-- More team autonomy - <small>*Currently we are very limited by external branches and partner company.*</small>
+- More team autonomy and transparency between corporate branches
-- Code/database need to address organization at some point.
+- Expectations for organization in prod code/db.